-These include four new Home Office civil defence 'zone headquarters', five RAF and two Army bunkers, and a major NATO headquarters.
+These include four new Home defence Office civil 'zone headquarters', five RAF and two Army bunkers, and a major NATO headquarters.
 The Northern Ireland Office, which has been lagging in the bunker race, has announced that it too will start constructing three new bunkers for its officials.